milvus-io/pymilvus/docs/source/tutorial.rst

 Then how do we get ids, distances and fields?
 It's as below.

 .. note::
-   Because embeddings are randomly generated, so the retrieved vector id and distance may differ.
+   Because vectors are randomly generated, so the retrieved vector id and distance may differ.

 >>> film_1.id  # id
 1615279498011637002